P-p-H-d/mlib/README.md

 By default, the feature is enabled.
-Locking a tree shall be done after reserving the maximum number of nodes that can be added by your tree, so that the returned pointers to the internal types won't move on inserting a new node.
+Locking a tree shall be done after reserving the maximum number of nodes that can be added by your tree, so that the returned borrowed pointers to the internal types won't move on inserting a new node.

 ##### `name_it_t name_set_root(name_t tree, const type value)`